hero78119/Twitter-Client-Advanced/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - *Twitter-Client-Advanced*

-**Name of your app** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
+**Twitter-Client-Advanced** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **X** hours spent in total
+Time spent: 12 hours spent in total

 ## User Stories